influxdata/docs-v2/content/v2.0/monitor-alert/send-email.md

   - /v2.0/monitor-alert/checks/
 ---

-Send an alert email using a third party service, such as SendGrid, AWS SES, or MailChimp.
+Send an alert email using a third party service, such as SendGrid, AWS SES, or Mailjet.

 To send an alert email, do the following: